JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 ```
 CONSTRUCTOR (BYVAL hCtl AS HWND)
-CONSTRUCTOR (BYVAL hParent AS HWND, BYVAL hCtl AS HWND)
 CONSTRUCTOR (BYVAL hParent AS HWND, BYVAL cID AS LONG)
 CONSTRUCTOR (BYREF pDlg AS CDialog, BYVAL cID AS LONG)
 CONSTRUCTOR (BYVAL pDlg AS CDialog PTR, BYVAL cID AS LONG)